slickepinne/slickepinne.github.io/_pages/about.md

 ---

 🧚‍♀️
 My name is Svenja.
-I live in Spain – more precisely in Almería; I grew up in Dortmund (Germany), moved and travelled around a bit until I had enough of the sad weather and found my way to Andalusia.
+I live in Spain – more precisely in a village called "Villa de Otura" near Granada; I grew up in Dortmund (Germany), moved and travelled around a bit until I had enough of the sad weather and found my way to Andalusia.

 👩‍💻
 I'm a Development Team Lead at [thoughtbot](https://thoughtbot.com) which gives me the great opportunity to not only code with fantastic people but to also mentor wonderful folks.